 11. Avoid physical exertion for 2 weeks after surgery and then gradually increase to your normal level of exercise.

 12. Our aim is that your expectations are realized and we will do everything that we can to achieve this.
 If you have any concerns after the surgery please do not hesitate to contact us.
 We will routinely arrange a follow appointment, one to two weeks after your operation.

-This refers to a loss of support for the tissues of the roof and side wall of the nose causing collapse of the side wall when the patient breaths in through the nose.
+This refers to a loss of support for the tissues of the roof and side wall of the nose causing the collapse of the side wall when the patient breaths in through the nose.

 This can result from previous surgery or injury, can occur with advancing age or can be present with no obvious cause.
 It is normal to have a mild degree of movement of the side wall of the nose when breathing in through the nose.
 If it is thought that nasal valve collapse is a significant factor in causing the patient’s nasal obstruction then this can potentially be corrected surgically using cartilage grafts.

 Surgery usually consists of using cartilage from either the inside of the nose or the ear to strengthen the area of collapse.
 The type of surgery will depend on the area and severity of the collapse.

 This is when there is a hole in the nasal septum.
 It can be caused by injury, previous surgery or cautery, drug use, inflammatory conditions and rarely cancer in the nose.
 It can cause nasal obstruction, bleeding, crusting of dry mucus and whistling from the nose.
 The perforation can be repaired surgically if it is less than 2 cm in diameter.

 Surgery consists of reconstructing the nasal septum.
 This is done by a combination of moving the existing lining inside the nose and grafting tissue to the septum in order to close the hole.